Sc0pes/Source-Code-Bachelor-Thesis---Benjamin-Kley/README.md

 - all images in the data-set are 32 bit float fits images
 - Additionally to the TV/BlurX results, in every "./data-set/done/folderName" folder, the reference image (ending: ref.fits), the blurred image (ending: blur.fits), the given blur kernel (ending: psf.fits), the extracted blur kernel (ending: extracted.psf)
 - The three reference images are available in "./reference_images" and were acquired from the Hubble Legacy archive (https://hla.stsci.edu/) and MAST (https://archive.stsci.edu/hst/)
-- The implementation for STARRED is available and should be functional, however, incase of problems visit: https://gitlab.com/cosmograil/starred , which is the gitab repo of the COSMOGRAIL team.
+- The implementation for STARRED is available and should be functional once the STARRRED gitlab repo has been installed.
+Incase of problems and for the repo visit: https://gitlab.com/cosmograil/starred , which is the gitab repo of the COSMOGRAIL team.

 Short explanation for every class: main.py: